megabit-labs/pathways/README.md

 It can go on and on till all those articles push you around like a pin ball and things finally begin to make sense. *If only you knew what to read first.
 Or even what to read at all*.
 That's what we want Pathways to do for you - tell you what to read first, and what to leave for later.

-## Limiting the replication of information
+Pathways does **NOT** create new resources for learning.
+It arranges existing resources into steps.
+Each **step** introduces a new topic and adds to accumulated knowledge.
+A sequence of these steps will be called a **pathway**.
+Following a pathway to the end is sure to let learners to gain a skill, topic-by-topic without having to google around too much.

+## Less assumptions, more comprehensive
 Every pathway is supposed to be comprehensive.
-That means that the pathway should show the user how to go from level 0 to level 100 in that skill.
-The less assumptions a pathway author makes about the reader, the better it is.
-For example, don't assume that your reader already knows Python.
+The pathway should show the user how to go from level 0 to level 100 in that skill, **the less assumptions it makes the better**.
+For example, a pathway to learn django should not assume that reader already knows Python.

-### Other pathways as steps

-That means if you wanna learn Django, the pathway is gonna ask you to learn Python first.
-However, learning python does not need to be just a link to a tutorial.
-No, learning Python is gonna be a pathway itself.

-*A step to a pathway can be a pathway itself*.
+## Reuse and Reduce
+Does this mean a writer creating any pathway will have to rewrite all the tutorials from absolute beginner level? **NO**.
+Pathways helps the writer harness the experience of others by including their pathways and steps.

-This way, every pathway that requires a user to learn Python, can simply include the Python pathway as a step at the right location.
-The advantage to this is that when crearting a pathway, you don't need to worry about telling the user how to learn Python - someone else probably already did it for you.
-You can just focus on the actual content instead of the pre-requisites.
+This means if you're writing a Django pathway, you can include the Python pathway someone else created as the first step in your pathway.
+The advantage to using **a different pathway as a step in your pathway** is that you can just focus on the actual content instead of the pre-requisites.

-### Other pathway steps as steps

-If you can use another pathway as a step, why not just go ahead and use *individual steps* from other pathways as steps too?
-You can "borrow" steps from another pathway if you think someone exlpained it better than you.

-For example, let's say that the Python pathway is too comprehensive and has one step for network IO in Python and another step for automation using Python.
-If your pathway only needs the user to know how to do network IO in Python, you can include that step from the Python pathway in your own pathway (instead of including the whole Python pathway itself).
+You can even **include individual steps from other pathways**, as steps in your pathway, if you feel they are well written or relevant.
+For example, suppose Python Advanced pathway has a step for network IO in Python.
+If your pathway only needs the user to know about network IO in Python, you can include that particular step ignore the rest.

-#### Hence, less replicaton
-This is how replication of information is reduced.
-If someone wrote about a step once, you don't need to write it again.
-YOu can just "include" it in your own Pathway.
+From the readers' point of view the experience will be seamless and engaging.
+Pathways will track and show readers' their progress and help them decide what they can learn next.